New Castle students build city of the future

 "You need to work together and cooperate," she said.
 "You must be willing to compromise with your team members."

-Not everybody was in complete agreement on every major decision to the city's infrastructure, but majority had to win out at times while what was best for the project had to at others, she explained.
+Not everybody was in complete agreement on every major decision to the city's infrastructure, but the majority had to win out at times, while what was best for the project had to at others, she explained.

 "You have to make sure everybody's voice is heard," Olivia Newitt added.
 "Lack of communication led to some teammate issues."